tlienart/SimonCoste.github.io/index.md

 # About

-I'm a postdoc researcher at [INRIA](https://www.inria.fr/en) Paris, interested in probability, statistics and machine learning.
+Postdoc researcher at [INRIA](https://www.inria.fr/en) Paris, interested in probability, statistics and machine learning.

 I am a member of ERC Nemo, led by François Baccelli, and also of the Dyogene team.
-Before that, I was a PhD student between 2016 and 2019, under the supervision of [Charles Bordenave](http://www.i2m.univ-amu.fr/perso/charles.bordenave/start) and [Justin Salez](https://www.ceremade.dauphine.fr/~salez/).
-I graduated from ENS Paris-Saclay in 2016.
+Between 2016 and 2019, I was a PhD student under the supervision of [Charles Bordenave](http://www.i2m.univ-amu.fr/perso/charles.bordenave/start) and [Justin Salez](https://www.ceremade.dauphine.fr/~salez/).
+In september 2021, I'll join Stéphane Mallat's DATATEAM at ÉNS.

 You can reach me at `firstname.lastname@inria.fr`.